2022 USC Trojans football team

 The 2022 USC Trojans football team represented the University of Southern California as a member of the Pac-12 Conference during the 2022 NCAA Division I FBS football season.
 Led by first-year head coach Lincoln Riley, the Trojans played their home games at the Los Angeles Memorial Coliseum in Los Angeles.
 They finished the season 11–3, 8–1 in Pac-12 play to earn a trip to the Pac-12 championship game.
 Ranked No. 4 in the College Football Playoff, they lost to Utah in the conference championship game eliminating them from national championship consideration.
 They received a bid to the Cotton Bowl Classic where they lost to No. 16-ranked Tulane.

-Previous season

-The Trojans finished the 2021 season 4–8, 3–6 record in Pac-12 play to finish in a tie for fourth place in the South division.
-On September 23, 2021, the school fired head coach Clay Helton after starting the season 1–1.
-Associate head coach Donte Williams was named the team's interim coach making him the team's first ever black head coach.
-On November 28, the school named Oklahoma coach Lincoln Riley the team's new coach.
+Trojans quarterback Caleb Williams was awarded the Heisman Trophy for his performances during the season.